abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 - on demo day, all participants are super-busy with "their" demo and have no time to join others
 - the whole demo session extends too much.

-Only Meeting lovers should go for SAFe.
+Only meeting lovers should go for SAFe.
 Just kidding.
-If your Business or your System Architecture forces you to integrate all teams for the release, then SAFe probably has a point.
+If your business or your system architecture forces you to integrate all teams for the release, then SAFe probably has a point.
 However, you should step back and think whether these are actually impediments for a true agile team.
 Examples might be:

 - Release of a group of teams has to be synchronized for commercial reasons: regulations / approvals in the medical, automotive or aerospace industry, payable release upgrades for dektop software
 - You have a monolithical architecture which can only be released together